Labris83/Labris83-Connect4/README.md

 This is my first ever Java and object oriented project.
-This was a project that i had to submit for my Object Oriented Class in my university but i was late so i decided to make it quickly before i have to submit the second project.
-I started learning java in the start of November 2024 and i started this project on November 11.
-I didn't work on it every day but it took me about 10-15 hours.
-I want to thank the University Of Macedonia that provided video lectures that i can watch whenever i want and any other Java tutorial i watched.
+This was a project that i had to submit for my Object Oriented Class in my university but i was late so i decided to make it quickly before i have to submit the second project.I want to thank the University Of Macedonia that provided video lectures that i can watch whenever i want and any other Java tutorial i watched.